 She said, “If you keep living in this fear, you will attract exactly that kind of person into your life.”

 At first, I felt a little hurt, but once it sunk in, I realized that she was just trying to look out for me.

 Our thoughts create our reality, so I refuse to allow the self-fulfilling prophecy to occur.

-It’s a day-to-day process, but I am committed to showing up and being seen for my true self, unapologetically.
+It’s a day-to-day process, but I am committed to showing up and being seen as my true self, unapologetically.

 In regards to children of divorced parents, I pray that there are more open-minded and empathetic conversations in our Desi communities.
 My hope is that we work towards a cultural norm where a person is responsible for their own actions, not those of their family.